Mining Safety and Health

 Enforcement and prosecution policy

-The enforcement and prosecution policy (provided below) applies to those acts and regulations administered by Resources Safety that relate to mining occupational safety and health and dangerous goods safety.
+The enforcement and prosecution policy (provided below) applies to those acts and regulations administered by Resources Safety that relate to occupational safety and health for the resources sector and dangerous goods safety.

 The primary focus of much of the legislation administered by Resources Safety is to ensure resources development in Western Australia is carried out in a way that is safe for employees and the public.